 Some examples of the types of civil rights violations we have seen over the years include:

-False arrest: If a police officer detains a person without reasonable cause for too long a period of time, the detention may be a civil rights violation.
-In some instances a person may be arrested without a warrant when not having committed a crime.
+- False arrest: If a police officer detains a person without reasonable cause for a specific length of time, the detention may be a civil rights violation.
+In some instances, a person may be arrested without a warrant when not having committed a crime.
 This could lead to a claim for false arrest in violation of the 4th amendment.

 If you believe you may have a valid claim for violation of your civil rights at the hands of police officers or social workers, we urge you to contact our office for a free and confidential initial consultation with a knowledgeable lawyer.
-We have offices in Walnut Creek, California, and we represent clients throughout the entire state of California.
+We represent clients throughout the entire state of California.